ZikangXiong/VRL_CodeReview/readme-re.md

 ==================================

-We provide a prepared docker file to run our artifact.
-The experiment result collected in the docker file may be different than what we reported in the paper because (1) it is a docker environment with limited memory (2) affected by the environment, the tool in the docker file may have different behaviors, i.e., the random generator used by the TensorFlow library may be different, which may lead to a significantly different search direction of both synthesized programs and inferred invariants.
-However, the artifact suffices to prove the reproducibility of our work.
+We provide a prepared docker image to run our artifact.
+The experimental results collected in the docker image may be different than what we reported in the paper because (1) it is a docker environment with limited memory (2) the tool in the docker image may have different behaviors, i.e., the random generator used by the TensorFlow library may be different, which may lead to a significantly different search direction of both a synthesized program and an inferred invariant.
+However, our artifact suffices to prove the reproducibility of our work.

 Please follow the steps below to get our artifact: